 Phase 3 investigations aim to delineate the physical extent of contamination based on recommendations made in Phase 2 assessments.
 This may involve intensive testing, sampling, monitoring and the design of feasibility studies for remediation and remedial plans.
 This study normally involves assessment of alternative clean-up methods, costs and logistics.
 The monitoring of water or gas over a period of weeks and a remediation strategy may be needed as part of this assessment which may form part of a validation report which signifies remediation has been completed.

 The individuality and complex nature of a Phase 3 land remediation strategy requires a consultancy such as ESI who has a successful record of delivering projects effectively and to budget.
 Our positive relationships with the Environment Agency and many Local Authorities across the UK ensures this process is completed quickly and effectively.

 Following the remediation of the contaminated land, there is a possibility that the Local Authority and or the Environment Agency will require verification that remediation has been completed.
 ESI will prepare a verification report to meet the request and will compile supporting documents outlining the utilised process.

-To discuss your land contamination concerns please call Alex Egan on 01743 276 100 or contact us.
+To discuss your land contamination concerns please contact us.